mattcone/markdown-guide/hacks.md

 ## Underline

 Underlined text is not something you typically see in web writing, probably because underlined text is nearly synonymous with links.
 However, if you're writing a paper or a report, you may need the ability to underline words and phrases.
-A couple applications like [Bear](/tools/bear/) and [Simplenote](/tools/simplenote/) provide support for underlining text, but Markdown doesn't natively support underlining.
+A couple of applications like [Bear](/tools/bear/) and [Simplenote](/tools/simplenote/) provide support for underlining text, but Markdown doesn't natively support underlining.
 If your Markdown processor supports [HTML](/basic-syntax/#html), you can use the `<ins>` HTML tag to underline text in your document.

 ```html
 Some of these words <ins>will be underlined</ins>.